 How to apply for a Diners Club charge card

-- You're a permanent Australian resident
+- Residency status.
+You must be a permanent Australian resident or citizen.

 - Spend and use.
 Answer some general questions about how you plan to use your Diners Club charge card and approximately how much you plan on spending every month.